IMMM-SFA/bonney_et_al_data_2025/workflow/MSD-README.md

 - **Values**: 0 (dry state) or 1 (wet state)

 ##### 3. `hmm_parameters`
-- **Description**: Hidden Markov Model parameters used to generate each realization
+- **Description**: Hidden Markov Model parameters used to generate each realization.
+The `hmm_parameter_name` dimension contains the labels of the different parameters of the BHMM model that generated the realization.
 - **Dimensions**: `[realization, hmm_parameter_name]`

 #### Coordinate Variables